 - Year founded: 1882

-Chevron is another leading U.S. oil company, and it has both upstream and downstream operations.
+Chevron is another leading U.S. oil company with both upstream and downstream operations.
 Upstream operations refer to exploration and production, while downstream operations refer to refining and marketing.
 Chevron is notable for leveraging technology to improve its operations, including the use of artificial intelligence (AI) tools for fault detection.

 Like ExxonMobil, Chevron has received plenty of criticism for climate change denial and oil spills.
 The U.S. Environmental Protection Agency (EPA) has also fined Chevron on multiple occasions for violating federal laws, including the Clean Air Act.